(revised 11.12.2024)

 Mark Orton graduated from The Taft School ‘65 (Watertown, CT) and holds degrees in Russian Language and Literature and Manufacturing Engineering from Lawrence University ‘69 and Wentworth Institute of Technology ‘77 respectively.
 He has also done graduate work at Cornell University in linguistics and Harvard Extension School in business management.

-Below is my 2012 headshot for my time as a Trustee of Hudson Area Library (2009 – 2016 & 2018 to date; President 2011 – 2016 & 2019 to date).
+Since moving to Hudson NY in 2009 Mark has been very involved with the Hudson Area Library.
+Below is my 2012 headshot for my time as a Trustee of Hudson Area Library (2009 – 2016 & 2018 – 2024; President 2011 – 2016 & 2019 – 2022).

-1. 5/24/2013 – must note that after a tennis injury last summer a trip to an orthopod led to the conclusion that my knees are wearing out.
+This is a photo of Mark in 2003 at a 5K road race.
+You can be sure that he was near the back of the slow pack.
+5/24/2013 – I must note that after a tennis injury last summer, a trip to an orthopod led to the conclusion that my knees were wearing out.
 I am now limiting my running to just tennis.
 Walking and bikes only for aerobics, otherwise.
-My last 5K was the Ghostly Gallop in 2011.
+My last 5K was the Hudson Area Library Ghostly Gallop in 2012.
+I remain an active tennis player.
+Doubles weekly for several hours, a tennis lesson also weekly, and as many singles rally hours as I can squeeze in.

 Be the first to comment